PRELUDE PROJECTS INTRODUCES EMERGING VISUAL + PERFORMING ARTISTS ENTERING THE CONTEMPORARY CONVERSATION.

 FOUNDER + DIRECTOR :: JENNIFER CARVALHO

-Carvalho’s aesthetic education began at the School of American Ballet in New York, where she trained in a strict discipline of line and form, in a concentrated, cross-pollinated environment of works and ideas by prominent post-war and contemporary artists and contributors.
+Carvalho’s aesthetic education began at the School of American Ballet in New York, where she trained in a strict discipline of line and form, in a concentrated, cross-pollinated environment of works, values and ideas, by prominent post-war and contemporary artists and contributors.

-Her singular point-of-view when curating exhibitions is informed by the aesthetics and atmosphere of her classical foundation.
-Through Prelude Projects, Carvalho endeavors to fund new works and collaborations between visual and performing artists that reconsider distinctions between their disciplines and signal where these art forms can go, together.
+Her singular point-of-view when producing special projects is informed by the aesthetics and atmosphere of her classical foundation.
+Through Prelude Projects, Carvalho endeavors to fund new works and collaborations between visual and performing artists that reconsider distinctions between their disciplines and signal where these art forms can go together.